Employment

 Current Openings

-Trail Crew Members will maintain Wilderness trails on the Humboldt-Toiyabe National Forest.
-This position will be based out of Reno/Sparks, but most of the crew members' time will be spent camping and working in remote Wilderness areas.
-The position starts in June 2023 and ends in mid August or late September 2023 (Option to end in mid August for students).
-Learn more about our seasonal trail crew program here and see the full job description and how to apply here.
+Wilderness Trail Crew Members will maintain Wilderness trails on the Humboldt-Toiyabe National Forest.
+This position will be based out of Reno, but most of the crew members' time will be spent camping and working in remote Wilderness areas.
+The position starts in June 2025 and ends in mid August or late September 2025 (Option to end in mid August for students).
+See the full job description and how to apply here.

 Partner Employment Opportunities